petergoes/petergoes.nl/content/blog/my-stab-at-rendering-shadow-dom-server-side.md

 2. Yet another slight mutation to the HTML: include the `hydrate` script.
 3. When all is done, close the browser

 So!
 Thats that!
 We now have a server side rendered version of all Web Components in a Light DOM fashion.
 Note that I did not do anything with CSS yet.
-I just focused on serialising the HTML!!
+I focused on serialising the HTML!!
 The CSS part is something I still have to figure out.

 But the browser has all these capabilities.
 It would be a shame to not use them.
 Lets have a look at the hydrate script to see how the process can be reverted client side